 Shampoos that contain pyrethrin (natural pyrethroid from chrysanthemums) kill lice quickly but do not leave a residual that will continue to kill nits, resulting in a less effective treatment.
 Two applications of these types of shampoo 7-10 days apart are recommended to kill nits.
 Shampoos containing malathion and lindane are available by prescription only, if OTC treatments do not work.

 Alternate treatment methods such as the use of tub butter or margarine, mayonnaise, Vaseline® and olive oil, designed to smother head lice and nits can be used optionally for those persons for whom lice-killing medications have failed.
 Apply overnight, using a shower cap with discretion for older children and adults only.
-The effectiveness of alternate treatments is unclear.
-To aide in the removal of nits, hair can be wrapped in a 3-5% white vinegar soaked towel for 30-60 minutes before nit removal.
+The effectiveness of alternative treatments is unclear.
+To aid in the removal of nits, hair can be wrapped in a 3-5% white vinegar soaked towel for 30-60 minutes before nit removal.